The King of Swords rules over the domain of intelligence and the suit of Swords.

 As an obstacle, the King of Swords reversed symbolizes overthinking, downplaying emotions, suspicion, and a lack of focus.
 The person, confused and unable to think with clarity, arrives at irrational conclusions and might even turn aggressive.

-In this context, the King of Swords loses all the stability and clarity that define him in the upright position.
+In this context, the King of Swords loses all the stability and clarity that defines him in the upright position.
 Dark clouds cast a shadow over his mind, distractions avert his attention, and the stream of thought becomes annoying, if not unbearable.

 This card, in reverse, represents a person whose mind has turned against itself.
 Their attention is divided, resulting in a loss of focus that makes it impossible to think objectively.
 Indecisive and careless, they might hurt themselves or their loved ones in their confusion.